python-amazon-mws/python-amazon-mws/docs/source/topics/parsedXMLResponses.rst

    .. |requests_response_instance_link| replace:: a ``requests.Response`` instance
    .. _requests_response_instance_link: https://2.python-requests.org/en/master/api/#requests.Response

-2. If the response did not specify an encoding in its headers, ``MWSResponse`` sets it explicitly to **ISO-8859-1**, the encoding specified by Amazon's documentation.
-This allows the :py:attr:`MWSResponse.text <mws.response.MWSResponse.text>` property to decode the response content properly.
+2. If the response did not specify an encoding in its headers, ``MWSResponse`` will call on ``requests.Response.apparent_encoding`` explicitly to force character set detection.
+   For most use cases, this will allow the :py:attr:`MWSResponse.text <mws.response.MWSResponse.text>` property to decode the response content properly.

    .. note:: if a different encoding is required, you can alter
       :py:attr:`MWSResponse.encoding <mws.response.MWSResponse.encoding>` before accessing